-Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self Defense
+Charlottesville Murder Suspect James Alex Fields Jr Will Likely Claim Self-Defense

 When prospective jurors were asked if they had read or heard about the case, almost all of the 68 in attendance said they had.
 Of those, 20 revealed that they had an opinion formed in regard to the case, but none raised their hand when asked whether their opinion would prevent them from deciding the case based purely on evidence.

 On August 12, 2017, the “Unite the Right” rally drew hundreds of those who identified as white nationalists to the small Virginia town of Charlottesville, where local officials were seeking to remove a statue of the Confederate general Robert E. Lee.
-The event also brought out hundreds of counter-protestors who opposed the politics of the rally.
+The event also brought out hundreds of counter-protesters who opposed the politics of the rally.

 Accused Charlottesville killer James Fields to argue self-defense in Heather Heyer's death https://t.co/u8N7rjM6eA pic.twitter.com/Np6pe2k0Q5